dynamicpdf-api/dotnet-client-examples/README.md

 - `pdf-text`
 - `pdf-xmp`

-The C# client project is available on Github ([java-client](https://github.com/dynamicpdf-api/-client)).
+The C# client examples project is available on Github ([dotnet-client-examples](https://github.com/dynamicpdf-api/dotnet-client-examples)).
 For more information, please visit [DynamicPDF Cloud API](https://cloud.dynamicpdf.com/).
-Support for other languages/platforms (PHP, C#, Node.js) is available on GitHub ([DynamicPDF Cloud API at GitHub](https://github.com/dynamicpdf-api)).Resources
+Support for other languages/platforms (PHP, C#, Node.js) is available on GitHub ([DynamicPDF Cloud API at GitHub](https://github.com/dynamicpdf-api)).

+## NuGet

-The DynamicPDF.API library is available on NuGet.
+* The DynamicPDF.API library is available on NuGet.

 ```bash
 Install-Package DynamicPDF.API
 ```

+## Resources

-To obtain the resources for the project, login to cloud.dynamicpdf.com (assuming you have an account), and go to the **Resource Manager**.
+To obtain the resources for the project, login to [cloud.dynamicpdf.com](https://cloud.dynamicpdf.com/) (assuming you have an account), and go to the **Resource Manager**.
 You use the `samples` folder to add the resources for the tutorials and examples from this project.

 - [Resource Manager Samples](https://cloud.dynamicpdf.com/docs/usersguide/environment-manager/environment-manager-sample-resources)